 |

-With FunnelFox, you get a complete web2app platform: a visual builder that lets non-tech teams create and modify funnels, AI-powered funnel creation, deep linking, built-in A/B testing, and comprehensive analytics with integrations to the tools you already use like Appsflyer, Mixpanel, Singular, Amplitude, and others.
+With FunnelFox, you get a complete web2app platform: a visual builder that lets non-tech teams create and modify funnels, AI agentic funnel creation, deep linking, built-in A/B testing, and comprehensive analytics with integrations to the tools you already use like Appsflyer, Mixpanel, Singular, Amplitude, and others.

 Team requirements